 snap pea seedlings in trays mini soil blocks 2 inch

-A tray of honey snap peas is ready to harden off outside and provide a succession planting in a week or two
+A 1020 tray of super snap peas is ready to harden off outside and provide a succession planting in a week or two

 Choose the Right Crops